 - Raining season (on the 201st simulation day)

 The Factory later recovered, the raining season ended, but the demand never decreased.

-- In the Recovery Time statistics we can see that the service level dropped below the Failure service level (defined in the parameters of the experiment) on the 211th day of simulation, and never recovered
+- In the Recovery Time statistics, we can see that the service level dropped below the Failure service level (defined in the parameters of the experiment) on the 211th day of the simulation, and never recovered.

 By thoroughly analyzing the data on total cost, revenue, profit, etc., which is available in the corresponding tabs below the currently open Events and Recovery page we can receive more accurate information revealing the actual reasons for the decrease in service level.